Learn How to Better Run Your Business with These Tips

 10 Steps to Protecting Your Ideas

-1. Put all your ideas, notes and drawings in an inventor’s journal, and have it signed, witnessed and dated.
-Be careful about disclosing your ideas to anyone—use a confidentiality or non-disclosure document when discussing you ideas.
+1. Put all your ideas, plans, notes and drawings in an inventor’s journal, and have it signed, witnessed and dated.
+Be careful about disclosing your ideas to anyone—use a confidentiality or non-disclosure document when discussing your plans.

-2. File a Disclosure Document Program with the United States Patent and Trademark Office (uspto.gov) This costs only $10 for two years of pursuit of patenting, but it’s not a patent.
+2. File a Disclosure Document Program with the United States Patent and Trademark Office (uspto.gov) This costs only $10 for two years of pursuit of patents, but it’s not a patent.

-6. Think about the two main pathways to inventing success: entrepreneurship or licensing—how do you want to be rewarded for your great ideas?
-The pathway you choose will dictate a lot of your actions, and budget.
+6. Think about the two main path to inventing success: entrepreneurship or licensing—how do you want to be rewarded for your great ideas?
+The pathway you choose will dictate a lot of your actions and budget.